-Ref Topic Details / Objective · Compliance Status/ main actions QS 53 Anxiety Partially Compliant: The development of an anxiety e-Pathway is an a important enabler in ensuring anxiety Interventions are evidence based Oral health promotion in the Partially Compliant: Develop a Service Level community Agreement with the dental service in Newcastle upon Tyne Hospitals Excess winter deaths and Non-Compliant: Identify services within illness and the health risks Northumberland that are appropriate for signposting associated with cold homes patients Preventing excess winter Non-Compliant: Align protocol to Safeguarding deaths and illness procedures associated with cold homes procedures NG76 Child abuse and neglect Fully Compliant: Recommendations specific to Child trafficking (1.3.45 - 1.3.47) requires adding to Safeguarding Children Policy (NTW(c) 04)) QS 88 Personality Disorders: Fully Compliant: Increase joint working and Borderline and antisocial scaffolding between CYPS and adult services with clients undergoing transition (use of 'Moving on Plan' and the transition protocol).
-QS147 Healthy workplaces: Partially Compliant: CBUs ensure that there is a improving employee mental strategic approach to staff wellbeing and included in and physical health and service development plans.
-All operational levels of wellbeing decision-making take account of the impact on staff wellbeing and team resilience QS 144 Care of Dying Adults in the Fully Compliant: Ensure medicines are available for last days of Life safe administration when required and staff have an • awareness of anticipatory medicines.
-NG 108 Decision Making and Fully Compliant: Improvements to the formation of Mental Capacity Patient Care plans- by supporting decision makers . , in relation to capacity assessments and best interest decisions
+: NICE Guidance Assessment Ref Topic Details / Objective Compliance Status/ main actions QS 53 Anxiety Partially Compliant: The development of an anxiety e-Pathway is an a important enabler in ensuring anxiety Interventions are evidence based QS 139 Oral health promotion in the community Partially Compliant: Develop a Service Level Agreement with the dental service in Newcastle upon Tyne Hospitals NG6 Excess winter deaths and illness and the health risks associated with cold homes Non-Compliant: Identify services within Northumberland that are appropriate for signposting patients QS117 Preventing excess winter deaths and illness associated with cold homes Non-Compliant: Align protocol to Safeguarding procedures NG76 Child abuse and neglect Fully Compliant: Recommendations specific to Child trafficking (1.3.45 - 1.3.47) requires adding to Safeguarding Children Policy (NTW(c) 04)) QS 88 Personality Disorders: Borderline and antisocial Fully Compliant: Increase joint working and scaffolding between CYPS and adult services with clients undergoing transition (use of 'Moving on Plan' and the transition protocol).
+QS147 Healthy workplaces: improving employee mental and physical health and wellbeing Partially Compliant: CBUs ensure that there is a strategic approach to staff wellbeing and included in service development plans.
+All operational levels of decision-making take account of the impact on staff wellbeing and team resilience QS 144 Care of Dying Adults in the last days of Life Fully Compliant: Ensure medicines are available for safe administration when required and staff have an awareness of anticipatory medicines.
+NG 108 Decision Making and Mental Capacity Fully Compliant: Improvements to the formation of Patient Care plans- by supporting decision makers in relation to capacity assessments and best interest decisions